VeikkoAJ/pikareitit/README.md

 ## Upcoming Features and known bugs

 **features**
-* Individual time shifts for each timetable
+* Individual time shifts for each timetable, to allow more customation
-* support for 3 or more parallel timetables
+* support for 3 or more parallel timetables (currently only 2 supported)
 * ~~searching routes by stop name instead of street name~~
 * settings tab and dark theme
-**bugs**
+* support for unusual transport modes, such as funiculars and cable cars, just in case
+* support for traversing parts of a route with bicycles **bugs**
 * list of saved routes not updating after deleting a route
 * use lower resolution image files on instructions page